TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-07-15-why-use-one-time-migration-scripts.md

 perex: |
     School system taught me to despise old books and consider them outdated, rather about stories than knowledge.
 I wanted to prove I'm right, so I've read [Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X) from 1999 and *you won't believe what happened*...

-tweet: "New Post on #php 🐘 blog: Why use One-Time Migration Scripts"

 updated_since: "August 2020"
 updated_message: |